Skip navigation

 You may wish to contact the Jersey Financial Services Commission on +44 (0) 1534 822000 or go to Jersey Financial Services Commission for help to identify your Defendant.
 If your Defendant does not reside in Jersey, different rules apply, and you should call the Greffier for advice.

-Sending a claim letter to your Defendant
+2. Sending a claim letter

-Before you bring a claim to Court, you must post a claim letter to your Defendant.
+Before you bring a claim to Court, you must post or email a claim letter to your Defendant.
 Your claim letter will advise them that you will bring a claim to the Petty Debts Court if they fail to pay the sum claimed within 7 days (for a claim up to £10,000) or within 14 days (for a claim above £10,000).

 This letter must contain: